Worms 3D

-Worms 3D is a 3D artillery turn-based tactical game in the Worms series.
-It was developed by Team17.
-The game was the first in the series to be in 3D and also featured several new weapons.
-Additionally, some of the weapons operations are substantially different from previous Worms titles.
+Worms 3D is a 2003 3D artillery turn-based tactical video game developed by Team17 and published by Sega, Acclaim Entertainment, and Feral Interactive.
+It is the sixth installment in the Worms series, and was released for GameCube, Mac OS X, Microsoft Windows, PlayStation 2 and Xbox.
+Notably, the game was the first in the series to be fully 3D.
+Additionally, it featured several new weapons, with some weapon operations being substantially different from previous Worms titles.

-The game was announced by Team17 in 2002 as Worms 3, featuring a different logo and initially was to be published by Activision.
-In 2003 the name changed to Worms 3D and Activision was dropped as the publisher.
-Sega took the license to publish the game in European territories.

 Gameplay

 The gameplay itself is mostly unchanged from its predecessors, with the exception of the three-dimensional view, which allows the player more freedom, and more possibilities, to complete the task at hand.
 Modes such as Campaign and Quick Match return from previous versions.
 The game also features a multiplayer feature, as well as the ability to edit and create teams.
-The objective of most of the matches is to eliminate the opposing forces' worms, whereas the Campaign mode gives the player sets of specific goals which he needs to complete.
+The objective of most of the matches is to eliminate the opposing forces' worms, whereas the Campaign mode gives the player sets of specific goals which they need to complete.
 The Campaign consists of 35 small missions in which the player has to utilise their worms to complete a certain task, like destroy enemy worms, collect a certain crate, or even unique missions, such as having to detonate 16 hidden landmines in a certain time.
 All of the missions give awards depending on how well the player does.
 Gold medals usually unlock bonuses as for example maps, challenge missions, information about weapons, or voice banks.

 As in Worms 3D's predecessors, the worms continue to fight using a wide range of conventional or droll weapons, including rockets, explosives, firearms, and air strikes, whilst also traversing the island using utilities when those items are available.
 The entire inventory is derivative of the game's immediate predecessors, but is noticeably simplified and lacks certain previously existed items, including digging tools such as the blowtorch.

 In the Challenge missions, the player has to use a weapon/utility to collect targets that add to their timebank, which increases steadily.
 Getting a gold medal here unlocks maps or locked weapons.